openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

 ### Creating a FormExtensionAbility Instance

-To create a widget in the stage model, implement the lifecycle callbacks of **FormExtensionAbility**.
-Generate a widget template by referring to [Developing a Service Widget](https://developer.harmonyos.com/en/docs/documentation/doc-guides/ohos-development-service-widget-0000001263280425).
+To create a widget in the stage model, you need to implement the lifecycle callbacks of FormExtensionAbility.
+Generate a widget template and then perform the following:

 1. Import related modules to **EntryFormAbility.ts**.